INTO-CPS-Association/DTaaS/docs/admin/guides/add_service.md

     ...
 ```

-## 2. Add the script
+**2. Add the script:**

-The next step is to add the script that set up the mongodb container with the configuraiton.
+The next step is to add the script that sets up the MongoDB container with the configuraiton.

-Create following file `/deploy/services/mongodb.js` and add the following code:
+Create new file named `/deploy/services/mongodb.js` and add the following code:

 ```js
 #!/usr/bin/node